-Wait List: As we begin our scheduling we usually find that we are able to take 4 to 8 more students where space remains in classes based on instrument and level.
-Thereafter space will only be available if other families cancel.
+Wait List: We are sometimes able to fit students into spots vacated due to cancellations or spots that become apparent once we begin detailed scheduling of master classes.
 If you would like to be placed on our wait list please fill in our online registration form.
 Students who fit available classes will be offered a spot based on their position on the wait list.
-We currently have 7 students on our wait list.
+We currently have 4 students on the wait list.

 The Suzuki Valhalla Institute is a warm, friendly, well-organized institute that has been taking place annually since 2005.
 It provides an inspiring musical program in a beautiful, natural setting well-suited for a family vacation.
 The SVI provides instruction in violin, viola and cello from a faculty of highly trained and skilled Suzuki teachers with experience teaching at all levels, from Twinklers to advanced students.
 The SVI is an approved institute under the Suzuki Association of the Americas.

 The main program provides 4 hours of daily instruction, including small master-classes (no more than 4 students per hour), group classes, a music enrichment class, and one of our orchestras or pre-reading groups as appropriate.
 The school and grounds are a hive of social and musical activity throughout the day, and you will find the days to be truly immersive.